infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/02_scanned_bot_event.md

 ### Summary:

-* Override `onScannedRobot` to react to enemies.
+* Override `onScannedBot` to react to enemies.
-* Use the data in `ScannedRobotEvent` to decide when and how to fire.
+* Use the data in `ScannedBotEvent` to decide when and how to fire.

 ---